-- Aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs) to lower the risk of many types of cancer in people with an average risk of cancer.
+Aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs).
+NSAIDs may lower the risk of many types of cancer in people with an average risk of cancer.

-Although chemoprevention may delay cancer, it is possible that a person could still be diagnosed with cancer in the future.
-In this respect, chemoprevention for cancer may be similar to drugs used to prevent heart disease or stroke, such as statins or antihypertensive drugs, which are not 100% protective.
+Chemoprevention may delay the cancer.
+However, a person using a drug for cancer prevention could still develop cancer in the future.
+In this respect, chemoprevention for cancer may be similar to using drugs to prevent heart disease or stroke.
+Examples of such drugs include statins or antihypertensive drugs, which are not 100% protective.

 Risks and benefits of chemoprevention

 Before taking any drug, talk with your doctor about the risks and benefits of chemoprevention.
 For example, drugs that may lower the risk of cancer may increase the risk of side effects.
 People with a higher risk of developing cancer may be willing to accept specific side effects.
 However, others may not want to use a drug that gives them side effects when they are not already sick.
 Everyone's preferences are different.

 Talk with your doctor about your risk of developing cancer, your current health status, and your preferences for taking medication.
 Also ask about how much a type of chemoprevention may lower your cancer risk.
 The effect of chemoprevention seen in research studies may be different for you.
 Learn more about understanding cancer risk.

 All drugs or other substances that have shown evidence of lowering cancer risk are tested in clinical trials.
 Clinical trials are research studies involving volunteers.
 A chemoprevention-specific study tests a substance to evaluate whether it is safe and effective in delaying or preventing cancer.
 Other chemoprevention methods have been found accidentally.
 For example, raloxifene was originally studied as a way to strengthen bones.
 During the study, researchers found that women taking raloxifene were less likely to get breast cancer.